This post may contain affiliate links. See our affiliate disclaimer here.

 Travel hacking is where you join rewards programs to earn and redeem points that save you money on vacations.
 This means saving on airlines, hotels, rental cars, etc.

 I’m going to outline a few of the best ways we’ve earned points and share with you the cool ways we’ve redeemed them.
-This post is pretty lengthy so click on one of the links below to skip ahead to the parts you may be interested in:

-How to Fly For Free
+How to Fly For Free (Domestically)

 Southwest has a rewards program called Rapid Rewards where you can redeem points for flights.
-You earn points in a few different ways: by flying Southwest, by shopping online through their links, or through renting cars or reserving hotels with their partners.
+You earn points in a few different ways: by flying Southwest, by shopping online through their links, or by renting cars or reserving hotels with their partners.
 But the easiest and fastest way is through their credit cards.

 Since we signed up for these cards during bonus periods, here’s a snapshot of what we earned: